rnrn0909/OpenPLC-Aqua/README.md

 INSTALLATION TEST

-During installation, it requires to enter personal information to create certificate and we highly recommend to fill it out.
+During installation, it requires to enter personal information to create a certificate and we highly recommend to fill it out.
 If it remains empty, it may cause error.

-To access to OpenPLC Runtime, enter *https://localhost:8080*.

-The browser will give you warning about the risk of certificate, but you can keep accessing by clicking "Advanced" button.

 ````
 git clone https://github.com/rnrn0909/SecureVer.git